 The golden rule of sales is to focus on your prospect or client.
 After all, they will make or break your business.
 A maxim goes “the customer is always right,” and sometimes, that applies.
-And that really do apply especially in marketing alignment best practices so that your business can get more sales.
+And that really do apply especially in business practices in marketing alignment that can get more sales for your company.

 Even without being involved in the sales team of a company, there are 5 sales strategies that you may not realize you already know beforehand.
 It comprises of the basics that helps you not be overwhelmed with the sales process.

 - Create a buyer persona.
 Establishing a buyer persona can help you determine what approach can work best to your target audience.
 It will give you a glimpse of what trends can interest them and what doesn’t.
 Hence, having a buyer persona is important.